 Review of Classical Guitar Strings:

-D’Addario Pro Arte – Quality standard nylon strings with a cheap price.
-You Commoner.
+D’Addario Pro Arte Hard Tension – Quality standard nylon strings with a cheap price (you commoner!).
 A clear nylon string with a fantastic price.
 These are a standard and the quality is always consistent.
-The trebles sound can sound a bit muddy/plastic on some guitars but the basses are full and rich.
+The trebles sound can sound a bit muddy/plasticy on some guitars but the basses are full and rich.
 The trebles sound better after a few days to my ears.
 When I judge other strings I compare them to these because these are a standard.
-A nice legato sound but not the projection or clarity of carbon strings.
+A nice legato sound but do not have the projection or clarity of carbon strings.
 However, an excellent student string as they are warm and mellow.
 I actually use these often due to the price.
-Also comes in Normal & Extra-Hard.
+Also comes in light, normal, and Extra-Hard.

 D’Addario ProArte DynaCore Classical Guitar Strings, Titanium Trebles, Hard Tension A composite nylon string.
 A bit more bright and better projection than the nylon equivalent above but still thick diameter.
 These are pretty good and might be great for some people.
-I’m not a huge fan of thick diameter strings, I fid them to be thuddy and muddy but that all depends on the guitar.
-In general, a decent string and a good move for a company that I used to associate with lower levels, but they are in the game now!
+A bit thuddy but that all depends on the guitar.
+In general, a decent string and a good move for the company.

 Galli Strings Genius Carbonio – I like these Galli carbon strings but sadly I’ve encountered some quality control issues (some kind of ‘peeling’ or de-threading issue).
 I’ve ordered strings twice before in packages of 3 sets and each time one out of the three have been defective.
 Sad because they are one of the best strings out there.
 A little calmer than the Oasis strings and maybe more musical.
 Still balanced, bright, and excellent projection.
 Spectacular strings but the quality control!
 Maybe they’ve fixed it by now, I haven’t ordered them in 2 years.